aiacov02/EmployeeDirectory/README.md

   "email": "janesmith@example.com"
 }
 ```

+Responses:
-Response: `200 OK` with the updated employee.
+- `200 OK` with the updated employee if successful
+- `404 Not Found` if the employee does not exist
+- `403 Forbidden` if the user does not have permission
+- `401 Unauthorized` if not authenticated

 ### Delete an employee
 ```